jeremytanjianle/cs5242/README.md

 #### Installation and Usage
 1. Install dependencies.
-Note the `find-links` for pytorch, added for your convenience.
-`pip install -r requirements.txt -f https://download.pytorch.org/whl/torch_stable.html`
+`pip install -r requirements.txt`

 2. Save data file in  `/data` folder and extract there.
 The expected filepath is: